 Figure 3.
 Precision Therapeutics for DCM.
 A, DNA encoded libraries contain billions of small molecules that are tagged with unique DNA barcodes.
 Molecules that selectively bind to DCM mutant proteins can be identified through simple affinity binding assays.
 DNA barcode sequencing facilitates the rapid identification of such compounds.
 B, Strategies by which compounds that selectively bind to DCM mutant proteins could be use as therapeutics.
 Compounds may correct abnormal protein activity, prevent incorporation of mutant proteins into sarcomeres, or be used to selectively promote the degradation of mutant proteins by targeting them to the proteasome.

-Inflammation is considered an important mechanism that contributes to both nonischemic and ischemic cardiomyopathy.
+Inflammation is considered an important mechanism that contributes to both nonischemic and ischemic cardiomyopathies.
 In recent years, a renewed interest in targeting the immune system in cardiovascular disease has emerged.
 This resurgence is powered by the discovery of the cellular mediators of inflammation in the heart and the identification of the mechanisms that orchestrate their activation and damaging effector functions.

 We have established that a specific subset of macrophages (identified based on the expression of C-C Chemokine Receptor 2, CCR2) are key mediators of cardiac inflammation and heart failure progression.
 From a precision medicine perspective, we have defined targetable signaling events that govern the activation of CCR2+ macrophages and successfully designed a molecular imaging probe (compatible with PET/CT or PET/MRI) to visualize CCR2+ macrophages in patients to facilitate the identification of individuals most likely to benefit from therapeutics targeting this cell population.